hypothesis/via/README.md

    This component is implemented in Python / Pyramid.

-   The Pyramid app sends an HTTP GET request to the third-party URL but only downloads the response headers not the body.
+   The Pyramid app sends a GET request to the third-party URL but only downloads the response headers not the body.
 It looks at the Content-Type header to determine whether the body is a PDF file or not.